-When Matt Green left his corporate job as a programmer analyst to become a Computer Information Systems instructor at Waukesha County Technical College, he wasn’t sure what to expect.
+When Matt Green left his corporate job as a programmer analyst to become a Computer Information Systems instructor at Waukesha County Technical College several years ago, he wasn’t sure what to expect.

 "I was asked how I felt about the fact that I will never be promoted again," said Green, who managed technical employee development in his prior position.
 "The ladder was gone – no one is below you and you have no heights to reach.
 As I pondered this, I realized that in the future my performance would really be measured by the success of others."

 As an instructor, Green enjoys seeing students from all backgrounds grow as professionals and individuals in such a short time.

 "It is especially engaging to balance the needs of students that are in serious transition with the professionals from the field who are in the same classes for continuing education," he said.

 Students enrolled in Green’s Information Systems Project class – the Capstone for the Web and Software Developer program – are tasked with designing a website.
 Students build applications or websites for real customers such as non-profit organizations, government entities or WCTC teams.
 One example is a website students designed for the Wisconsin Employment Relations Commission (WERC).
 It took students a full semester to build the site, which went live just a few months later.